logicalpermission7/logicalpermission7/README.md

 <h1>Hi 👨🏾‍💻 there 👋, my name is Elvis</h1>

-#### Design and Development
+#### Design, Development, Innovation and Awsome Engineering
 ![Design and Development](https://pbs.twimg.com/profile_banners/1437817542387585031/1648795464/1500x500)

 I'm Elvis from Tennessee, a US ARMY Veteran who is now a software engineer.
 I graduated from Austin Peay State University with a degree in Computer Science  / Information Systems and a Minor in Mobile Development.
 I love helping others, solving problems, creating content, gamming and innovation.
+My skills are an array of programming languages front end and backend.
+I can build anything!

 - 🔭 I’m currently working on ...My own company(😽 Cat Furniture)
 - 🌱 I’m currently learning ...Web3.0